A New Medium for Remote Communication & Collaboration

 Personal Space in Social VR.
 How interpersonal distance is perceived in social VR when people can move in VEs beyond reality (e.g., flying or teleporting)?
 What may be the differences in users’ personal space perception when they are using a desktop compared to wearing an HMD?
 What is the ideal interpersonal distance in VR collaboration?

 Social Cues.
 What are the missing social cues in existing social VR platforms?
 How do users start a conversation in a VE?
-What are the most necessary social cues to ensure natural and immersive collaboration, eye contacts, hand gestures, head movements?
+What are the most necessary social cues to ensure natural and immersive collaboration, eye contact, hand gestures, head movements?

 VE Designs.
 How to design the VEs to better facilitate virtual collaboration?
 How to design the VEs to prevent harmful virtual behavior?
 How to design VEs to ensure that it is aesthetically appealing and functionally sound (not distracting, and helping users focus on the virtual tasks)?